Beagles are a special kind of dog. The only things that really matter to them are what they can smell and where their

 Beagle obesity is a serious issue and as a result, owners must be responsible for not overfeeding them, no matter how challenging this may be.

 9. You Lack Time

-One of the main reasons so many beagles are rehomed is because people have underestimated the amount of attention they require.
+One of the main reasons so many beagles are rehomed is that people have underestimated the amount of attention they require.

 They don’t necessarily need a 2-hour walk every day, they need mental stimulation from their ‘pack.’
 This could be as simple as hiding treats around the home and set them on the hunt with their supersonic nose.